10brink/10brink.github.io/_posts/SCNLP.md

 I found it interesting that there were several cases related to native americans in the 1960's but virtually none after that.

-Also interesting is that the Supreme court has taken a lighter caseload since the 1990's, here is a graph of just that time period:
+Also interesting is that the Supreme court has taken a lighter caseload since the 1990's, here is a graph of just that time period (with the miscellaneous topic removed):

 ![topics since 1990](https://raw.githubusercontent.com/10brink/10brink.github.io/master/casessince1990.png)